');

 About Greensboro, NC

-Greensboro is a major city in North Carolina with a population of 298,564 residents.
-The median household income is $58,884 per year, which is near the national average.
-The median age in Greensboro is 34.1 years.
+Greensboro is a major city located in North Carolina with a population of 298,564 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $58,884 per year, which is 22% below the national median of $75,149.
+The median age of 34.1 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 How Greensboro Ranks in North Carolina